mialkin/docs/databases/isolation-levels/isolation-levels.md

 ### Phantom reads

-A **phantom read** is a phenomenon that occurs when, in the course of a transaction, new rows are added or removed by another transaction to the records being read.
+A **phantom read** anomaly occurs when one and the same transaction executes two identical queries returning a set of rows that satisfy a particular condition, while another transaction adds some other rows satisfying this condition and commits the changes in the time interval between these queries.
+As a result, the first transaction gets two different sets of rows.

 ```text
 User 1 uses a search condition to read a set of rows, but does not commit.